mdxtoc/qtpi/docs/qtpi_description.md

 Before I realised that qbits are destroyed on detection, I implemented a *dispose* channel of qbits (and it still exists because perhaps sometimes it might be needed).
 Send a qbit down the *dispose* channel and it has gone.
 It will be made available to be recycled, unless it is entangled, in which case it may be made available later if the entanglement collapses, or unknown, in which case it will be forever in limbo.
 Like any sent-away qbit, you can't use it once it's disposed (see [the resourcing document](./ownership.html) for explanation).

-Reading from from the *dispose* channel is a run-time error, once again because I don't know how to typecheck write-only channels.
+Reading from from the *dispose* channel is a run-time error, once again because I don't know how to typecheck send-only channels.

 <a name="restrictions"></a>
 ## Restrictions